Indonesia wants G20 to be an example to overcome climate change - ExBulletin

 Indonesia wants G20 to be an example to overcome climate change

-REPUBLIKA.CO.ID, JAKARTA – President Joko Widodo (Jokowi) said that the management of climate change and the environment, can only be done by working together in concrete actions, without blaming each other.
-This statement was made by the president Jokowi talking at the top G20 session II with the theme of climate change, energy and the environment in La Nuvola, Rome, Italy, Sunday (31/10).
+Managing climate change and the environment can only happen by working together in real actions, without blaming each other.
+This statement was made by Indonesian President Joko Widodo (Jokowi) during his address to Session II of the G20 Summit on the theme of climate change, energy and the environment in La Nuvola, Rome, Italy , Sunday 10/31/2021.

-Jokowi said the G20 must be the catalyst for green recovery and ensure that no one is left behind.
-According to him, the management of climate change must be placed in the broad framework of sustainable development.
+The President added that the G20 must be the catalyst for green recovery and ensure that no one is left behind.

+The management of climate change must be placed in the broad framework of sustainable development, said the president.

-In fact, the management of climate change must progress along with the management of various other global challenges such as poverty reduction and achievement of SDG targets.
+In fact, the president said, the management of climate change must move forward along with the management of various other global challenges such as poverty reduction and achievement of the SDGs goals.

-In a speech to the United Nations General Assembly some time ago, the President also recalled the importance of empowering developing countries to make energy transitions and encourage technological innovation to build a sustainable global economy.
-He therefore wishes to pay close attention to the technologies that the G20 countries can offer to developing countries in the energy transition.
+In a speech to the United Nations General Assembly some time ago, the President reiterated the importance of empowering developing countries to make energy transitions and encourage technological innovation to build a sustainable global economy.

+“I want to pay close attention to the technologies that the G20 countries can offer to developing countries in the energy transition,” said President Jokowi.

-He also said that during Indonesia’s presidency of the G20 forum, there will be a platform that we can offer through global partnerships and international financial support for the energy transition.
+The president also said that during Indonesia’s chairmanship of the G20 forum, the president hopes that there will be a platform that can be offered through global partnerships and international financial support for the energy transition.

-Coordinating Minister of Maritime Affairs and Investment Luhut Binsar Panjaitan and Minister of Foreign Affairs Retno Marsudi were also present to accompany President Jokowi to the event.
+Coordinating Minister of Maritime Affairs and Investment Luhut Binsar Pandjaitan and Minister of Foreign Affairs Retno Marsudi were also present to accompany President Jokowi to the event.
+(BPMI SETPRES / UN)

-Read also : BMKG: watch out for extreme weather conditions next week

 Sources